Breadcrumb

 The agency’s diverse suit filings were consistent with the agency’s Strategic Enforcement Plan (SEP) for Fiscal Years 2024-2028, which prioritizes addressing persistent forms of employment discrimination, such as recruitment and hiring discrimination and systemic harassment, as well as emerging issues and vulnerable populations.
 The agency also focused on geographic diversity, filing cases in parts of the country geographically removed from an EEOC office such as South Dakota, Utah and Wyoming.

-In addition to the 110 merits suits, the EEOC also filed 18 suits for non-compliance with mandatory federal reporting requirements (EEO-1 Component 1 workforce demographic reports), and one suit alleging breach of a conciliation agreement.
+In addition to the 110 employment discrimination suits, the EEOC also filed 18 suits for non-compliance with mandatory federal reporting requirements (EEO-1 Component 1 workforce demographic reports), and one suit alleging breach of a conciliation agreement.

 More information on the EEOC’s litigation program is available, including statistics on selected enforcement suits filed and resolved in the federal district courts, a searchable collection of appellate briefs, and a collection of Office of General Counsel Annual Reports.